sikumy/ohmyzsh-theme/README.md

   - A red `❯` symbol shows when the previous command failed.
   - If the user is `root`, the prompt shows `#` in red.
 - **Current Directory**: The prompt shows the current working directory within brackets in red and white.
+- **Two-Line Prompt Option**: Customize the prompt to use a two-line format by editing the theme file, allowing the command input to appear on a new line.
+- **Custom Command History Logging**:
+    - All executed commands are logged to `~/.pentest_history` in the format `DATE - IP - COMMAND`.
+    - Logging occurs regardless of whether the date and IP are displayed in the prompt.
+    - Empty commands (e.g., pressing Enter on an empty line) or aborted commands (e.g., pressing `Ctrl+C`) are not logged.
 - **Customizable Interface**: Easily switch between displaying an IP from an interface, a manually set IP address, or the public IP.

 ## Oh My Zsh Installation